Skip to main content

 Let me share some specific victories from my Halloween shopping adventures and those of friends who've mastered this system.
 My friend Jessica went as a 'Coastal Grandmother on Vacation' last year—yes, that was a legitimate theme party.
 She scored a cream linen Loro Piana-style shirt, wide-leg trousers, and a woven tote during the late August lull.
 Total cost: $89.
 The look was so convincing that someone at the party asked if she'd raided her actual grandmother's closet.

 Marcus, the Gatsby veteran, has refined his approach over three years.
 He now shops for costume pieces year-round during major Chinese shopping festivals: Singles Day (November 11th), 618 Shopping Festival (mid-June), and Chinese New Year sales (January-February).
 His closet has become a costume rental service for our friend group.
-Last Halloween, five people wore pieces from his CNFans collection.
+Last Halloween, five people wore pieces from his 100buy collection.

 The Post-Halloween Goldmine